twl8n/machine/README.md

 #### machine

+* demo4 fails, perhaps because will-not-dashboard doesn't exist.
+Maybe if table has any fail during parsing, then exit.

 * upgrade state node vectors to a map for the sake of debugging, and get rid of nth and assoc with seq indexes.
 The indexes are very bug prone.